Serps

 If you were offered final salary pension schemes between 1988 and 2002, then this was because employers were inclined to contract out their employees from SERPS, as it meant that they would pay less national insurance contributions.
 In what seemed like a situation in which both the employer and employee would benefit, the employer had to provide a final-salary pension plan to their employee with benefits within that so that employees could opt out of SERPS.

 Employees were therefore guaranteed a state earnings-related pension scheme when they retired while at the same time employers paid less national insurance contributions.
 However, if an employee chose to opt out of SERPS, this meant that employers could reduce or stop their SERPS payments.
-What this meant in practice is that many people could have surrendered an additional income at retirement worth thousands of pounds.
+What this meant in practice is that many people could have yielded an additional income at retirement worth thousands of pounds.

 This opting out process was expanded to include pension schemes or investments of different types.
 This then provided fewer guaranteed benefits to employees that chose to opt out of SERPS.